brandonanhorn/data_science_playbook/README.md

 # A complete data science playbook

-This playbook will have Python code for: functions, matplotlib, seaborn, altair, pandas, bayesian statistics, linear regression, logistic regression, random forest, decion trees, catboost, clustering, deep learning, nlp, webscraping, automation..

-## and much much more!
+This playbook will have Python code for: functions, matplotlib, seaborn, altair, pandas, bayesian statistics, linear regression, logistic regression, random forest, decion trees, catboost, clustering, deep learning, nlp, webscraping, automation.. and much much more!

+## Where to start?
+1) Learn the basics of Python

 Data Science steps: